rcbotCheeseh/RCBotSven5/README.md

 # Waypoint Types

     Waypoint type	Usage										Implementation status
-    "wait_noplayer"	bots wait for a player to pass before going through				OK "scientist"	A scientist is needed to complete the important waypoint			OK "crouch"	Put where bot needs to crouch (auto)						OK
+	"water"	bots will only go here if there is water (useful for moving water) "wait_noplayer"	bots wait for a player to pass before going through				OK "scientist"	A scientist is needed to complete the important waypoint			OK "crouch"	Put where bot needs to crouch (auto)						OK